antonjoro2008/cbc-admin/API_DOCUMENTATION.md

 - Can view their assessment attempts and scores
 - Can make payments to purchase tokens
 - Can view their token balance and history

+### Parent Users
+- Can register and login
+- Can view their profile and update it
+- Can add, view, update, and delete their learners
+- Can add multiple learners at once
+- Can view their token balance and history
+- Can make payments to purchase tokens

 ### Institution Users
 - Can register their institution